 Photo by Domain Barnyard

-Every year in March, MIT publishes Technology Review a list of the top technology trends and innovations.
+Every March, MIT Technology Review publishes a list of top technology trends and innovations.
 The "MIT Breakthrough Technologies for 2019" should shape people's lives this year.
 The choice of guest author Bill Gates is a paradigm shift.
-Gates, who already predicted the dominance of the PC and the Internet at that time, puts a new focus on life and the environment in his list.
+Gates, who already predicted the dominance of the PC and the Internet at that time, puts a new focus on life and the environment in its listing.

 Technology trends for a longer and better life